 The British Bulldog has an average lifespan of 8 - 10 years.
 Due to the flat face and wrinkly skin of the Bulldog, they can experience trouble breathing and aren’t well equipped for the heat.
 Owners need to be on high alert for early signs of heat stroke during the summer, including excessive panting and drooling.
 Cooling mats can be useful and we should keep these dogs out of the mid-day sun.

-Despite the odd tendency to be stubborn, the Bulldog is relatively ebay to train and will respond well to positive reinforcement methods.
+Despite the odd tendency to be stubborn, the Bulldog is relatively easy to train and will respond well to positive reinforcement methods.

 Their size and stature is contradictory to the bursts of energy we sometimes see from Bulldogs.
 As owners of British Bulldogs, we should aim for at least one hours exercise daily.
 Try mixing up shorter walks, with some off-lead play time in a secure area.